sahib/misc/performance/5_concurrent.rst

 .. note::

    Note: Diagram is only for a single core.
 Several cores of course can do the same.
+There are no coroutines in this picture since the CPU does not see them.
+Technically it doesn't figure the difference between threads and processes either.

 -----